Skip to article frontmatterSkip to article content

 telemac2d.py steady2d-conv.cas -s

-Both the steering .cas and .sortie files can be downloaded from the hydro-informatics.com repositories:
+Both the steering .cas and the .sortie files can be downloaded from the hydro-informatics.com repositories:

 Extract and Check Flux Data